abdoahmed26/backend-social-media-app/README.md

     - user can get status feed based on his friends statuses
     - user can get other users who liked his status
     - Status is automatically deleted from the database after 24 hours
+- **👩🏽‍🤝‍👩🏽 Friend Rquest Management**
+    - users can send friend requests to each other
+    - users can accept or cancel thier friend requests
+    - users can get thier frien requests
 - **🔎 Search**
     - user can search for other users